MrEasyE/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3-6: November 4th - 6th, 2019
+** Today's proress**: More time playing in React.
+Workig on building a conway's game of life while on vacation.

+I've built out the board and I'm changing the cell's, but currently I'm getting an undefined error.
+Strugging to find the error right now.
+Need a break.

+**Thoughts:** Longer sessions are better.
+Pulled 8 hrs today and it was great.
+Yesterday and the day before were more difficult becaues of how short/distracted they were.

+**Total time:** 10+ hours.

+**Link to work:** N/A. Still not working properly.
+Update to come.

 ### Day 2: October 31th, 2019
 **Today's progress**: Moved over to React toady.
 Played with FizzBuzz and tried to make it look decent and play nice on the web.
 Based on the reccomendations from @CoderFoundry [Youtube Video with the Recomendation](https://t.co/c6Bf4WE5Cy?amp=1).